Smallibs/pilin/README.md

 ## A taste of Pilin

-In this section we show how the `Functor` abstraction is designed.
+In this section we show how the `Functor` abstraction is design.

 ### Functor design

-First we use `object` in order to have a string namespacing.
-Then a first interface named `Core` is proposed with the minimal set of function required.
-In addition two implementations are  proposed for `Operation` and `Infix` expressed thanks to the `Core`.
+First we use `object` in order to have a simple namespacing.
+Then, a first interface named `Core` is proposed with the minimal set of functions required.
+In addition, two implementations are  proposed for `Operation` and `Infix` expressed thanks to the `Core`.
-The first one contains contains additional functions when the second proposes an infix version of `Core` functions using OOP capabilities.
+The first one contains additional functions when the second proposes an infix version of `Core` functions using OOP capabilities.

 ```kotlin